Skip to Content

 Treatment options for acute diarrhea include:

-Drinking lots of fluids to prevent dehydration.
-Adults should drink water, fruit juices, sports drinks, soda without caffeine, or salty broths.
+Adults should drink water, fruit juices, electrolyte drinks, soda without caffeine, or salty broths.
+They could also benefit from a probiotic drink.
 Children should drink oral rehydration solutions that replace lost electrolytes and fluids.

-Taking over-the-counter medicines.
-Anti-diarrheal medicines slow food moving through your intestines, so more fluid gets absorbed into your body.
-There are two options for anti-diarrheal medicines.
+Antidiarrheal medicines slow food moving through your intestines, so more fluids get absorbed into your body.

 For cases of chronic diarrhea, treatment depends on the cause.